Liberti Fairmount Playbook

-Finance Coordinator: Lead: Kate Perez (Bookkeeper for Liberti Network) Elder: Scott Baber
+Finance Coordinating Team: Lead: Kate Perez (Bookkeeper for Liberti Network) Elder: Scott Baber

 Plans for specific on-site management of offerings, counting, depositing funds, and reporting to the bookkeeper

-Tell attenders specifically how financial gifts are being used to reassure givers and even non-contributing guests
+Tell attenders specifically how financial gifts are being used.
+This will reassure givers and even non-contributing guests

 Oversees system for at least two people to count the offering plus a second system of checks and balances when depositing the offering into the church’s bank account.